Alex Kirilloff Player Props: Twins vs. Padres

 - Kirilloff hit .250 with seven doubles, three home runs and five walks.

-- In 57.8% of his 45 games last season, Kirilloff picked up a hit.
-He also had seven multi-hit games in 2022.
+- Logging a plate appearance in 45 games a season ago, he hit just two home runs.

-- Registering a plate appearance in 45 games a season ago, he hit just two homers.
+- In 26.7% of his 45 games a year ago, Kirilloff drove in a run (12 times).
+He also had seven games with multiple RBIs (15.6%), and three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.